enterprise-data-platform-emeka/.github/profile/README.md

 ### What is Terraform state?

 When Terraform creates an S3 bucket, it writes a record of that to a file called `terraform.tfstate`.
-This file is how Terraform knows what already exists so it does not try to create the same bucket again next time.
+This file is how Terraform knows what already exists so it does not try to create the same thing again.
 I store this file in S3 (remote state) so it is shared across sessions and protected.
-A DynamoDB (Amazon's NoSQL database) table prevents two Terraform runs from happening at the same time and corrupting the file.
+A DynamoDB table prevents two Terraform runs from happening at the same time and corrupting the file.

 ### What is a Terraform module?

 A module is reusable Terraform code.
-Instead of writing the same S3 bucket configuration three times for dev, staging, and prod, I write it once in a module and call it three times with different inputs.
+Instead of writing the same S3 bucket configuration three times for dev, staging, and prod, I write it once in a module and call it three times with different inputs:

 ```hcl
 module "data_lake" {